-215 Mental Health Concepts and Techniques 4 credit hours
+215 Mental Health Concepts and Techniques

 Offered fall semester.
-Two and a half hours lecture and three hours laboratory a week.
-Five (8 hour) days of fieldwork a semester.
-Fee: \$95.00.
+Two and a half hours lecture and four hours laboratory a week.
+Six (8 hour) days of fieldwork a semester - two simulated and four traditional settings.
+Fee: \$100.00.

-Through lecture, discussion, fieldwork, and observation/participation, the student will 1) identify commonly seen psychosocial conditions using Occupational Therapy evaluation techniques, 2) identify methods of intervention in psychosocial settings, 3) practice observing, assessing, and reporting group behaviors, 4) practice planning and implementing therapeutic groups, and 5) identify roles of group leader and follower.
+Through lecture, discussion, fieldwork, and observation/participation, the student will 1) identify common psychosocial conditions using Occupational Therapy evaluation techniques, 2) identify methods of intervention in psychosocial settings, 3) practice observing, assessing, and reporting group behaviors, 4) practice planning and implementing therapeutic groups, 5) develop therapeutic use of self, and 6) identify roles of group leader and follower.
+Through fieldwork observation/participation, the student will identify commonly seen psychosocial conditions, evaluation techniques, and methods of intervention for these conditions, including complementary and alternative methods.

-Prerequisite: Admission to OTA Program and completion of entire first semester.
+Prerequisite: Admission to OTA Program and completion of entire first OTA summer session.